-5 The present application further provides an energy recovery circuit which recovers energy from the gate capacitance when a pulse is received to turn off the semiconductor switch.
+The present application further provides an energy recovery circuit for use in an isolated gate drive circuit controlling the operation of a semiconductor switch.
+The energy recovery circuit recovers energy from the gate capacitance when a pulse is received to turn off the semiconductor switch.